Bar Mitzvah Information

 3) Havdallah Ceremony: Begins 1 hour after the end of Shabbat (this option is primarily for the winter months).
 It includes:

 The Ceremony is approximately 45 minutes long, and can include refreshments or be followed by a meal.
-Because it is not on Shabbat, photography, videos and microphones are permitted.
+Because it is not on Shabbat, photography, videos and microphones are welcome.

-• The Bar Mitzvah Ceremony may be held at Chabad of South Austin, at the Aloft hotel in Southwest Austin, with whom we have a relationship with, or at the same space as a larger reception.
+The Bar Mitzvah Ceremony may be held at Chabad of South Austin, at the Aloft hotel ballroom in Southwest Austin (with whom we have a relationship with) or at another venue of your choice.

 12 months prior